A tiger roamed a residential street in Houston. It belongs to a man facing murder charges, police say.

+Victor Hugo Cuevas was charged Monday with felony evading arrest and fleeing from police.
+He was already known to authorities: the 26-year-old was charged with murder in 2017 and was out on bond ahead of his upcoming trial.

-The tiger appeared to live in a West Houston home rented by Victor Hugo Cuevas.
-But by the time the authorities arrived to question him about the tiger, Cuevas had loaded the animal into a car and driven away, according to police.
+The tiger appeared to live in a West Houston home that Cuevas was renting.
+But by the time the authorities arrived to question him about the tiger, Cuevas had loaded the animal into a car and driven away, officials said.
+A lawyer representing Cuevas in the upcoming murder trial denied that his client owned the animal.

-Cuevas was already known to authorities: The 26-year-old had been charged with murder in 2017 and was out on bond ahead of his upcoming trial.

-After a day-long manhunt, Houston police announced Monday night they arrested Cuevas and charged him with felony evading arrest and fleeing from police.
+The tiger was seen jumping over a backyard fence and roaming through the grassy front lawns along the block late Sunday as stunned — and alarmed — neighbors watched.

+Bystanders took pictures and videos of the tiger while an off-duty sheriff’s deputy arrived on the scene with a gun and tried to corral the animal.

-Cuevas’s lawyer, Michael Elliott, said his client doesn’t own the tiger and did not drive away with the animal.
-Houston police had jumped to conclusions, he claimed.
+Michael Elliott, Cuevas’s attorney, insisted his client doesn’t own the tiger and disputed the police’s claims that he drove away with the animal.
+Houston police had jumped to conclusions, Elliott claimed.

-“He is not guilty of any crimes, he hasn’t done anything wrong,” Elliot said at a news conference Monday night, referring to the tiger.
+“He is not guilty of any crimes, he hasn’t done anything wrong,” Elliott said at a news conference Monday night, referring to the tiger.

+Private ownership of exotic animals in Texas has bedeviled animal welfare advocates for decades.
+The state is among just a handful of areas that have both lax regulations on exotic animal ownership and a climate hospitable to such animals.

-Though it is not illegal in Texas to own a tiger or wild animal, a Houston city ordinance bans the practice.
-In 2019, police rescued a tiger who was discovered inside a cage in an abandoned home in southeast Houston.
-The tiger was placed in a sanctuary outside of Dallas, according to law enforcement.
+In April, police seized a white Bengal tiger and other exotic animals in Mercedes, Tex., during a drug raid.
+In 2019, police rescued a tiger that was discovered inside a cage in an abandoned home in southeast Houston.
+The tiger was placed in a sanctuary outside of Dallas, according to law enforcement officials.
+Other Texas incidents of tigers that were seized or euthanized after an attack date back more than two decades.

+Even though municipalities have tightened restrictions locally — a Houston city ordinance bans ownership of tigers and other wild animals — enforcement is still hit-or-miss outside the city and in rural parts of the state, said Patti Mercer, president of the Houston Society for the Prevention of Cruelty to Animals.

+“It’s not just that enforcement is lax; the owners of those animals make great strides to keep their presence secret,” Mercer told The Washington Post.
+Police or animal welfare groups most commonly learn an exotic animal is being kept domestically while investigating an unrelated animal cruelty complaint.

+“I’m not a psychiatrist, so I can’t tell you what drives a person to want to keep a dangerous wild animal in their home — which is a risk to their families and their neighbors, as well as an animal-welfare issue,” Mercer added.

-Ramos, the neighbor, first spotted the tiger at around 8 p.m.
-Sunday, when he noticed the big cat wandering outside a house across the street on Ivy Wall Drive.
+Ramos, one of Cuevas’s neighbors, first spotted the tiger about 8 p.m.
+Sunday, when he noticed it wandering outside a house across the street on Ivy Wall Drive.
 Ramos took a picture and posted it on a neighborhood blog, warning people to stay home.
-He then called 911 for help.
+He then called 911.

 “It was very scary because this is a very family-oriented community, and you see lots of kids and [babies] strolling,” he told KHOU.
 “And people taking their pets, dogs and walking them.
-So … the first thing I was thought was to alert the community.”
+So … the first thing I thought was to alert the community so everybody would stay home.”

 Wes Manion, a Waller County sheriff’s deputy who lives nearby, saw the post and made his way to the street.

-“We thought it was fake,” Manion told KHOU.
+“We thought it was fake,” he told KHOU.
 “You always have to verify.”

 Videos taken by neighbors showed Manion holding his gun and trying to get the tiger to back up.